Nick Cave: Writing

 Cave released his first book, King Ink, in 1988.
 It is a collection of lyrics and plays, including collaborations with Lydia Lunch.
 This was followed up with King Ink II in 1997, containing lyrics, poems, and the transcript of a radio essay he wrote for the BBC in July 1996, "The Flesh Made Word", discussing in biographical format his relationship with Christianity.

 While he was based in West Berlin, Cave started working on what was to become his debut novel, And the Ass Saw the Angel (1989).
 Significant crossover is evident between the themes in the book and the lyrics Cave wrote in the late stages of the Birthday Party and the early stage of his solo career.
 "Swampland", from Mutiny, in particular, uses the same linguistic stylings ('mah' for 'my', for instance) and some of the same themes (the narrator being haunted by the memory of a girl called Lucy, being hunted like an animal, approaching death and execution).

 In 1993, Cave and Lydia Lunch published an adult comic book they wrote together, with illustrations by Mike Matthews, titled AS-FIX-E-8.

 On 21 January 2008, a special edition of Cave's novel And the Ass Saw the Angel was released.
-Cave's second novel The Death of Bunny Munro was published on 8 September 2009 by Harper Collins books.
+Cave's second novel The Death of Bunny Munro was published on 8 September 2009 by HarperCollins.
 Telling the story of a sex-addicted salesman, it was also released as a binaural audio-book produced by British Artists Iain Forsyth and Jane Pollard and an iPhone app.
 The book originally started as a screenplay Cave was going to write for John Hillcoat.

-In 2015 he released the book The Sick Bag Song, followed in 2022 by Faith, Hope, and Carnage, collected from a series of phone conversations conducted between Cave and Sean O'Hagan during the COVID-19 pandemic.
+In 2015 he released the book The Sick Bag Song, followed in 2022 by Faith, Hope, and Carnage, collected from a series of phone conversations conducted between Cave and Irish writer Sean O'Hagan during the COVID-19 pandemic.

+Cave's writing has also attracted significant academic interest.
+Edited collections such as Cultural Seeds: Essays on the Work of Nick Cave (2009) and The Art of Nick Cave: New Critical Essays (2013) situate his lyrics and prose within literary and cultural studies.
+Scholars have emphasized his recurring biblical imagery, gothic motifs, and use of myth, with one contributor describing him as "a master of the disturbing narrative".

 Contributions

 Aside from their soundtracks, Cave also wrote the screenplays for John Hillcoat's The Proposition (2005) and Lawless (2012).

 Cave wrote the foreword to a Canongate publication of the Gospel According to Mark, published in the UK in 1998.
 The American edition of the same book (published by Grove Press) contains a foreword by the noted American writer Barry Hannah.

-Cave is a contributor to a 2009 rock biography of the Triffids, Vagabond Holes: David McComb and the Triffids, edited by Australian academics Niall Lucy and Chris Coughran.
+Cave was a contributor to a biography of the alternative rock and pop band the Triffids, Vagabond Holes: David McComb and the Triffids (2009), edited by Australian academics Niall Lucy and Chris Coughran.